How To Name And Pronounce Colors In Italian

 Colors In Italian

-As a brief note on usage, the color word often comes after the noun that it is describing.
-So “the red cat” is il gatto rosso.
-If you want to say “the light red cat,” the word for light comes at the end, so il gatto rosso chiaro.
-One exception to that is light blue, which has its own word that you can see below.
-And lastly, the color word has to agree with the gender of the noun, so with a feminine noun like macchina, or “car,” it would be described as la macchina rossa instead of la macchina rosso.
-With that in mind, here are some colors in Italian to get you started!
+Lastly, the color word has to agree with the gender of the noun, so using yellow in Italian with a feminine noun like macchina, or “car,” it would be described as la macchina gialla instead of la macchina giallo.
+With that in mind, here are some colors in Italian to get you started before you move on to learning more of the language!

 the color — il colore